-Laser sailing and racing is a sport that has enthralled a lot of sailing enthusiast all over the world.
-Competitive sailors finishing their courses as fast as possible, controlling the wind in their sails for utmost speed never fails to inspire awe from the viewing crowd.
+Laser sailing and racing is a sport that has enthralled a lot of sailing enthusiasts all over the world.
+Competitive sailors finishing their courses as fast as possible, controlling the wind in their sails for utmost speed never fail to inspire awe from the viewing crowd.
 But what does it take to be just like that?

-To be good at laser sailing, it requires dedication
+To be good at laser sailing requires dedication

 Other tips for starting out laser sailing…

 If you are fascinated with sailing and want to learn to sail a laser, make sure that you have a clean bill of health as this sport can be physically demanding, especially in windy conditions.
 It would be good also to do your homework so you can get some ideas regarding the demands of the sport.
 The internet is chock-full with information so log on to websites and see what useful info you can find.
 Getting advice from seasoned sailors is also a good idea.
 They can even teach you some techniques that they have learned through experience.